app-sre/go-qontract-reconcile/internal/gitpartitionsync/producer/README.md

 # Git Partition Sync - Producer

-Uploads encrypted archive of latest versions of target GitLab projects to s3 bucket.
+Uploads an encrypted archive of latest versions of target GitLab projects to s3 bucket.
 This works in tandem with [git-partition-sync-consumer](https://github.com/app-sre/git-partition-sync-consumer) to sync GitLab instances in isolated environments.
 Utilizes the AWS SDK to communicate to the desired s3 buckets.